Children & young people

 How we can help

-When we might not help
+When we might not be able to help

 Death is a 'normal' part of life and external intervention isn’t always the best option.
 We don't want children to feel that there might be something wrong with them for feeling grief, so we need to consider the best course of action for each child’s circumstances.
 To ensure our bereavement support is in the best interests of children and young people, we won't provide one-to-one support in the following circumstances: